 Unsweetened Yogurt or Flavored Yogurt for Babies

 Most babies have absolutely no problem with plain yogurt.
 It is often the parents that feel the preference for flavored, not the baby!

-Next time you are in a store, find one of the baby yogurts and compare the grams of sugar in a container of plain yogurt to those in a flavored one.
+For an eye opening experiment, the next time you are in a store find one of the baby yogurts on the yogurt aisle.
+Check out the nutrition label and compare the grams of sugar in a container of plain yogurt to those in a flavored one.

-Milk has naturally occurring sugars that shouldn't be considered as added sugars.
+Milk has naturally occurring sugars that shouldn't be considered added sugars.
 Use the plain one to figure out how much of the sugars in the flavored one are from the milk if added sugars are not clear on the label.

 Flavored and Unsweetened Baby Yogurt Options